Msharma1212/Enterprise-Budget-Planning-System/README.md

-# work on progress - This project is not completed (Project coming soon)
 # Enterprise Budget Planning & Forecasting System

 An enterprise-grade Budget Planning and Financial Forecasting platform inspired by Oracle PBCS (Oracle Planning & Budgeting Cloud Service).